tritechsc/pi-led/README.md

 pi-led
 ======

-This is code to use with the Raspberry Pi to control the Aradfruit LEDs
+This is code to use with the Raspberry Pi to control the Aradfruit LED

+This is some python code that is used to control LEDs.